aiops/docs/docs/get_started/overview.md

 1. `Shipping logs`.
 You set up a log collector to gather logs across your deployments.
 Ship the logs of the baseline version, candidate version, or production logs to our centralized logging platform.
-2. `AI-processing`.
-We search and analyze your logs to identify any deployment and production abnormality using various AI-models.
+2. `Indexing`.
+We index and pre-process your logs to extract the most important information.
 4. `Customer AI model`.
 We can also use specialised and customized AI-models to model customers' IT systems.
-5. `Stage Verifier`.
-Using real-time comparisons and semantic analysis, our AI-models are capable of identifying anomalies and regressions.
+5. `AI-processing`.
+Using AI-models, NLP and semantic analysis, we are capable of identifying anomalies and regressions.
 6. `Notification`.
 We send you a notification when we detect problems so you can rapidly roll back failed deployments and quickly fix issues.

 <div align=center>